 - App disables phone flash for discretion

 - “Store and forward” if cellular or WiFi signal is weak

-With ELERTS See Say mobile app, transit agencies are empowering their riders to report safety and security concerns with the push of a button on their phone.
-ELERTS’ best-in-class crowd-sourced communication platform, can also enhance an existing video surveillance network, to provide actionable, crowd-sourced situational awareness for first responders.
+With ELERTS communication system, transit agencies empower passengers to report safety and security concerns with the push of a button on their phone.
+ELERTS’ system also enhances your video surveillance to provide actionable, information and situational awareness from nearby cameras.

-16 leading transit agencies already use ELERTS See Say app to make riders feel safer.
+Dozens of transit agencies use ELERTS’ communication platform to make riders feel safer.
 LEARN MORE, TODAY.